 If there was one event prior to the Civil Rights Act (1964) that should have raised the proverbial RED flag regarding the radical new concept of racial integration (a concept invented by the NAACP in 1910) , it was the racially motivated massacre of innocent Americans by Negro soldiers in the city of Houston in 1917.

-The Atrocity:: On the evening of August 23, 1917, 156 Negro males, employed by the US military for non-combat assignments, mutinied at Camp Logan (situated a few miles north of Houston) The cause of the mutiny was the belief among the Negro soldiers that a fellow Negro soldier, because of his race, was being unjustifiably held in the Houston city jail.
-And they wanted him out (no other reason than this did the Negro soldiers mutiny).
+The Atrocity:: On the evening of August 23, 1917, 156 Negro males, employed by the US military for non-combat assignments, mutinied at Camp Logan (situated a few miles north of Houston) The cause of the mutiny was the belief among Negro soldiers that one of their comrades was being unjustifiably held, because of his race, in the Houston city jail; and they wanted him out (no other reason than this did the Negro soldiers mutiny).
 Led by their First Sergeant Vida Henry, the Negroes first broke into the weapons depot and stole weapons.
 They then marched out of camp toward Houston’s [White] police department — again, ostensibly to force the release of their jailed comrade.
 However, the undisciplined men never made it to their intended destination.
 Instead, they broke off into groups.
 Most went back to camp.
 Other groups, or more specifically, members within these groups, believed, for they now had the cover of night, that it was a golden opportunity to kill Americans … and get away with it (all the shots fired that night came from the Negro soldiers, and all the victims were non-Negroes).
 The death count from the Negro mutiny – a massacre – stunned and horrified the entire country : 16 innocent Americans (all but two unarmed) plus one innocent Mexican.
 NOTE: On Wikipedia, their version claims that there was a pitched battle between the Negro soldiers and white civilians and police.
 Not true at all.
 My version here was taken directly from the book – the definitive book on the 1917 Houston massacre – Haynes, Robert V. 1976.
 A Night of Violence: The Houston Riot of 1917.
 (UPDATE:: Wikipedia has now changed their untruthful version and took out the “pitched battle” description.
 However, nowhere in Wikipedia’s version do they describe the Negroes’ violence as “racially motived”.
 The Negro soldiers murdering innocent white civilians was… beyond any doubt whatsoever …racially motivated)